 There are plenty of computers to use while in the library.
 All except loaner and LINC center computers are available to the public.
 Here are the different areas to choose from:

-- Loaner computers: 25 laptops are available for 4 day loans to Meredith students, faculty and staff only.
+- Loaner computers: A number of laptops are available for 4 day loans to Meredith students, faculty and staff.
 Come to Media Services in the library to borrow one.
 Advance reservations are recommended but not required; call Media Services at 8444 to reserve.

 - Wifi: A public wifi network is available.
 The network name is meredith_public; no password is required.

 - Printing: For information on printing in the library, and a link to download printer drivers, see here.

 - Copier 1: In Room 111 on main floor.
 Accepts coins/bills.

 - Copier 2: In Room 111 on main floor.
 Accepts Camcards only.
 Has a paper feeder on top.

 - Copier 3: On ground floor by periodicals.
 Accepts coins/bills.